With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 2. Launch a peer-to-peer fundraising and online petition campaign

-Petitions, in turn, are one of the oldest forms of advocacy associations have used.
+Petitions, in turn, are one of the oldest forms of advocacy that associations have used.
 They work in building your association’s profile, engaging existing members, and growing your donor base.

 When creating a fundraising campaign, plan early to organize logistics and create marketing materials.
 Also, make sure you have an intuitive, easy-to-use advocacy website with an online donation form.